 Old Hittite and Hittite Imperial Age section also houses important findings regarding this period.
 The original document of Egyptian-Hittite Peace Treaty made after the Battle of Kadesh is preserved here.
 This tablet was found by nearby Bogazkoy and it’s important to note that this tablet is the only bronze tablet found in Anatolia.
 Moreover, household objects, ornaments, works of art, statues of goddesses, and reliefs also play an important in the collection of this section.

-Entrance fee for Ankara Anatolian Civilizations Museum is 36 Turkish Liras.
+Museum of Anatolian Civilizations entrance fee is 50 Turkish Liras as of 2022.
 Children under 8 years are free of charge.
-Museum Pass Turkey is valid for this museum.
+Museum Pass Turkey is valid in this museum located in Ankara, the capital city of Turkey.

 Written by Serhat Engul